-To the Stockholders of LSB INDUSTRIES, INC.
+To the Stockholders of LSB Industries, Inc.

-The Annual Meeting of the Stockholders of LSB Industries, Inc. (the "Company") will take place at the Company's financial center located at 4000 Northwest 39th Expressway, Oklahoma City, Oklahoma, on Thursday, July 19, 2001, at 11:30 a.m.
+The Annual Meeting of the Stockholders of LSB Industries, Inc. (the "Company") will take place at the Company's offices located at 16 S. Pennsylvania, Oklahoma City, Oklahoma, on Thursday, July 25, 2002, at 11:30 a.m.
 (CDT), for the purpose of considering and acting upon the following matters:

-- (1) The election of 4 nominees to the Board of Directors; - (2) The approval of the selection of independent auditors; - (3) Any other business which properly may come before the meeting or any adjournment of the meeting.
+- 1. The election of 4 nominees to the Board of Directors; - 2.
+The approval of the selection of independent auditors; - 3.
+Any other business which properly may come before the meeting or any adjournment of the meeting.

-The Board of Directors has fixed the close of business on May 31, 2001, as the record date for the determination of holders of the common stock and voting preferred stock of the Company entitled to receive notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed the close of business on June 13, 2002, as the record date for the determination of holders of the common stock and voting preferred stock of the Company entitled to receive notice of, and to vote at, the Annual Meeting.